 Career motivation can be elusive.
 Some days you feel it and other days you can’t grab a measly corner of it no matter how hard you try.
 You stare at the computer screen, willing yourself to type, create, develop, and instead you find yourself simply going through the motions, barely caring about the work you’re producing.
 Needless to say, you’re totally uninspired, and you don’t know how to make yourself feel otherwise.

 Quora users have been there, and they have real and practical solutions for digging up that lost motivation and getting a job not just done—but completed with a sense of passion.
-Read on for tips and tricks that’ll get you motivated in no time.
+Read on for tips and tricks on career motivation.

 Don’t Think About it as Hard Work